-Health Services is open Monday to Friday, 8am to 5pm during the academic year.
+Health Services Office is open Monday to Friday, 8am to 5pm during the academic year.
 Our staff of nurse practitioners, nurses, and a consulting physician can evaluate and treat most student health issues.

 The Counseling Center helps students with a variety of social and psychological concerns on both an appointment and emergency walk-in basis, with complete confidentiality.

 Ensuring the safety of your daughter or son is our top priority.
 Here’s how we do it:

 Safety: University police officers are on duty 24 hours a day, 365 days a year.

 UMassD Alert: UMassD Alert is a notification system designed to immediately deliver emergency information to students via multiple methods including mobile phone text and voice messaging.
 Types of notifications include weather-related closings and delays and environmental or violent crime emergencies that significantly disrupt daily activities or pose an immediate threat to health and safety.